 Guideline Statement 23

-Surgical management of stress urinary incontinence after treatment of benign prostatic hyperplasia is the same as that for patients after radical prostatectomy.
+Clinicians should manage patients with stress urinary incontinence after treatment of benign prostatic hyperplasia the same as patients that have undergone radical prostatectomy.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion